cncf/devstats.archive/README.md

 We want to create various metrics visualization toolset for Kubernetes community.

-It already has some metrics visualization: `kubernetes/test-infra` velodrome.
+It already has some metrics visualization: `kubernetes/test-infra` `velodrome`.

 This project aims to add new metrics for existing Grafana dashboards.